sdslabs/quark/README.md

 - Create and setup a new Laravel app

-- Add the folowwing repositories to the `composer.json`'s `repositories` field:
+- Add the followwing repositories to the `composer.json`'s `repositories` field:
 ```JSON
 "repositories": [
 	{